Unseen Work: A Definition and Diagnostic for Complex Systems

 You maintain standards no one else is tracking.

-You hold relational stability for a team or system.
+You hold relational stability for a team, community or system.

 You carry responsibility without matching authority.

-You are told to “let go” of things that have no structural home.
+You are told to “let go” of issues that have no structural home.

-You are exhausted by work that is not in your social role/job description.
+You are exhausted by work that is not formally recognised as part of your role.

 This is not a personality pattern.